Cheap UK holiday tips

 You can also complete Woodland Trust activities.
 Ideas include outdoor fun such as a minibeast hunt, nature art and more.
 For rainy days there are craft activities and colouring sheets.
 See Woodland Trust for full information.

-For more creative ideas to make memories with kids, see our 21 free (or very cheap) ways to create summer magic blog.
+For more creative ideas to make memories with kids, see our Free (or very cheap) ways to create summer magic blog.
 It includes everything from fruit picking to hugely popular 'painted rock' treasure hunts.

 festival

 You usually don’t need tickets in advance for these festivals, you can just turn up on the day.
-Of course, do check events’ websites to confirm closer to the time, as things can change at the last minute.
+Of course, do check events’ websites to confirm.

-Free festivals pencilled in include Bristol’s Balloon Fiesta from 12-15 August, a chance to see over 130 hot air balloons from across the globe.
-Join artists and performers for the carnival and parade at Stockton International Festival in County Durham (29 July to 1 August).
+Free festivals pencilled in include London's National Theatre River Stage from 5-28 July, a chance to see live music, dance and family workshops.
+Join artists and performers for the carnival and parade at Stockton International Festival in County Durham (2 to 4 August).

-Stowmarket’s Stow Fiesta includes live music of different genres and free kids’ activities (28 to 29 August).
-Rothbury Traditional Music Festival is a chance to watch some live folk music on stage – expect some ad-hoc jam sessions too (10 July 2021).
-Finally, Stompin’ in Christchurch Quay, Dorset includes live jazz music and street food (11 September).
+Rothbury Traditional Music Festival is a chance to watch some live folk music on stage – expect some ad-hoc jam sessions too (12 - 14 July).
+Finally, Stompin’ in Christchurch Quay, Dorset includes live jazz music and street food (3 August).

 There's a collective 'GRRRRR' from parents about holiday price hikes when term ends – the cost of hotels, self-catering accommodation and even days out always seems to rocket.